Bruce Beck: Awards

-In November of 2021, Broadcasting & Cable honored Beck as the top local sports anchor in America.
+In November 2021, Broadcasting & Cable honored Beck as the top local sports anchor in America.

-Beck has also been named New York State Sportscaster of the Year 9 times, including six years in a row from 2007 until 2012, by the National Sports Media Association.
-In the 1990s, Beck was twice named New Jersey Sportscaster of the Year.
+Emmys

 Beck received the 2006 New York Emmy as Outstanding Sports Anchor.
 In 2011, Beck won a New York Sports Emmy for his interview with former Rutgers football player Eric Legrand.
 Overall, he has received eight New York Sports Emmys, one Mid-Atlantic Sports Emmy and three national Cable Ace Awards.